Machine Identity Observability Platforms: Securing the Non-Human Workforce

 MIO platforms significantly improve your ability to detect and respond to threats targeting non-human identities.

 • Real-time Anomaly Detection: MIO platforms continuously monitor NHI behavior, flagging unusual activities that might indicate a breach.
-For example, if an API key suddenly starts making requests from a different geographical location, the platform will alert the security team immediately.
+For example, if an api key suddenly starts making requests from a different geographical location, the platform will alert the security team immediately.

 • Faster Incident Response: By providing detailed insights into NHI activities, MIO platforms enable security teams to quickly identify the scope and impact of a security incident and take appropriate action.
 This reduces the dwell time of attackers and minimizes potential damage.